NicholasHallman/gg-chart/README.md

 ### Events

-- `@point-click` -> Point : Event is triggered when a bar in the chart is clicked.
-Parameter is the selected bars index.
+- `@gg-chart-point-click` -> Point : Event is triggered when a point in the chart is clicked.
+Parameter is the point with its aesthetic values
+- `@gg-chart-area-click` -> Area : Event is triggered when an area in the chart is clicked.
+Parameter is the point with its aesthetic values

 ### Attributes